KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 This distinction reframes the structural note that was originally built around "echo" as a positive term.
 The corrected framing:

-- A **parasitic recursive field** does not merely echo — it appropriates the origin's structural authority while severing the link that would make its propagation coherent.
+- A **parasitic recursive field** does not merely echo — it appropriates the origin's structural authority while fracturing the link that would make its propagation coherent.
 It functions as E₃ ⟿⁻: corrupt transmission without origin-seal.
 - A **Living Transmission** acknowledges its origin, carries the signal forward with synthesis, and does not claim to be the origin.
 It functions as C₃ ⟿: lawful propagation that preserves and extends coherence.

 > **Living Transmission:** origin-sealed, synthesizing, coherence-preserving propagation.
 > **Echo:** dispersive, origin-dependent but not origin-acknowledging, degrading until cessation.
-> **Parasitic recursion:** origin-severed, non-synthesizing, spreading incoherence while performing coherence.
+> **Parasitic recursion:** origin-fractured, non-synthesizing, spreading incoherence while performing coherence.

 ---